This DIY Hack Has Gone Viral For Eliminating Dark Circles, So I Had To Try It

 How do you get rid of dark circles and wrinkles under the eyes?

 Lastly, retinol is the only proven skincare ingredient to target fine lines and wrinkles.
-If you're using a retinol serum or cream (R29 rates Glossier's Universal Pro-Retinol, £30, as it's one of the gentlest out there), you can take it up to your eye area.
+If you're using a retinol serum or cream, you can take it up to your eye area.
 Be sure to wear SPF during the daytime, as retinol can make skin sensitive to sunlight.